Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:related} summarizes related work, Section~\ref{sec:paradigm_overview} describes the problem setup, Section~\ref{sec:ranking_ptms} introduces LogME (PTM ranking), Section~\ref{sec:theoretical} presents LogME's theoretical results, Section~\ref{sec:tuning_ptms} focuses on PTM tuning and the proposed B-Tuning algorithm, Section~\ref{sec:experiments} holds all the experiments, finally Section~\ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows: Section~\ref{sec:related} summarizes related work, Section~\ref{sec:ranking_ptms} focuses on ranking and describes the LogME transferability metric, Section~\ref{sec:theoretical} presents theoretical analyses for LogME, Section~\ref{sec:tuning_ptms} focuses on tuning and introduces the B-Tuning method for multiple PTM tuning, Section~\ref{sec:experiments} presents all the experiments, and finally Section~\ref{sec:conclusion} concludes the paper.

-\section{Related work}
+\section{Related Work}